alnvdl/terr/README.md

 `fmt.Errorf("error: %w", err)` | `terr.Newf("error: %w", err)`
 `[return] err`                 | `terr.Trace(err)` (annotates file and line)

-To obtain the full trace, terr must be used consistently.
-If `fmt.Errorf` is used at one point, the error tracing information will be reset at that point (but Go's wrapped error tree will be preserved even in that case).
+## Under the hood
+Starting with Go 1.20, wrapped errors are kept as a n-ary tree. terr works by build a parallel tree containing tracing information, leaving the Go error tree untouched, as if terr weren't being used.
+Each traced error is thus a node of the parallel traced error tree.

+In the glorious day error tracing is added to Go, and assuming it gets done in a way that respects error handling as defined in Go 1.13+, [removing `terr` from a codebase](#getting-rid-of-terr) should be a matter of replacing the `terr` function calls with the equivalent documented expressions.

 `terr.Newf` can wrap multiple errors.
 In fact, it is just a very slim wrapper around `fmt.Errorf`.
 Any traced error passed to `terr.Newf` will be included in the traced error tree, regardless of the `fmt` verb used.

+`terr.Trace` on the other hand does nothing with the error it receives (no wrapping and no masking), but it adds one level to the parallel error tracing tree.

+To obtain the full trace, terr functions must be used consistently.
+If `fmt.Errorf` is used at one point, the error tracing information will be reset at that point, but Go's wrapped error tree will be preserved even in that case.

-## Example
+## Printing errors
-The following code:
+A traced error tree can be printed with the special `%@` formatting verb.
+For
+example:
 ```go
 err := terr.Newf("base")
 traced := terr.Trace(err)